 Instagram has supported video content for a long time now, but they still don't give you nearly as many options as other platforms like YouTube or Facebook.

-TL;DR – Use the Instagram Studio to trim your videos into shorter sections and upload them all in one Instagram post.
+TL;DR – Use the Instagram Studio to trim your videos into shorter sections and upload them to Instagram Reels or your Feed.

 You two options to post videos longer than 60 seconds on Instagram:

 Option 1: Cut your video into shorter clips to share on Reels and Stories

 Option 2: Upload to your Feed with Instagram Video (formally known as IGTV)

 Which option should you choose, and what works best for Instagram?
 Let’s take a look.

 Option 1: Cut Your Video into Shorter Clips

 If you have a longer video that you want to post to Stories or Reels, your best bet will be to cut the video up into shorter sections: